 "Friend of the spirits of heroes, do I meet thee thus in shades?
-I have wished for thy stately step in Atha, in the days of joy.
-Why should my speat now arise?
+I have wished for thy stately steps in Atha, in the days of joy.
+Why should my spear now arise?
 The sun must behold us, Ossian, when we bend, gleaming, in the strife.
-Future warriors shall mark the place; and shuddering, think of other years.
-They shall mark it, like the haunt of ghosts, pleasant and dreadful to the soul."
+Future warriors shall mark the place: and shuddering, think of other years.
+They shall mark it, like the haunt of ghosts, cleasant and dreadful to the soul."

 "Shall it then be forgot," I said, "where we meet in peace?
 Is the remembrance of battles always pleasant to the soul?
 Do not we behold, with joy, the place where our fathers feasted?
 But our eyes are full of tears, on the fields of their war.
-This stone shall rise, with all its moss, and speak to other years.
-'Here Cathmor and Ossian met: the warriors met in peace!'
+This stone shall rise, with all its moss, and speak to other years, "Here Cathmor and Ossian met: the warriors met in peace!"
 When thou, O stone, shalt fail; when Lubar's stream shall roll away; then shall the traveller come, and bend here, perhaps, in rest.
-When the darkened moon is rolled over his head, our shadowy forms may come, and mixing with his dreams, remind him of his place.
-But why turnest thou so dark away, son of Borbar-duthul?"
+When the darkened moon is rolled over his head, our shadowy forms may come, and, mixing with his dreams, remind him of this place.
+But why turnest thou so dark away, son of Borbar-duth!"

 "Not forgot, son of Fingal, shall we ascend these winds.
 Our deeds are streams of light, before the eyes of bards.
-But darkness is rolled on Atha: the king is low, without his song: still there was a beam towards Cathmor, from his stormy soul; like the moon in a cloud, amidst the dark-red course of thunder."
+But darkness is rolled on Atha: the king is low, without his song: still there was a beam towards Cathmor from his stormy soul; like the moon, in a cloud, amidst the dark-red course of in his earth.

-"Son of Erin," I replied, "my wrath dwells not in his earth.
 My hatred flies, on eagle wing, from the foe that is low.
 He shall hear the song of bards.
 Cairbar shall rejoice on his winds."